UNDERGRADUATE

 The mechanical engineers graduated from UIS stand out for their commitment to ethics, peace, progress, participation, solidarity, consensus, and the proper management of natural resources.

-Bucaramanga, Santander: SNIES 701 | Qualified Registry: Resolution of the Ministry of National Education (MEN) No. 002185 February 15, 2021, renews the qualified registration for 7 years as of December 27, 2019.
+Bucaramanga, Santander: SNIES 701 | Qualified Registration: Resolution of the Ministry of National Education (MEN) No. 002185 dated February 15, 2021, renews the qualified registration for 7 years as of December 27, 2019.

 I WANT TO RECEIVE